-Milk kefir, kefir mushroom, or Tibetan mushroom are all names for the same product.
+Milk kefir, kefir mushroom, and Tibetan mushroom are all names for the same product.
 Many consider it to be almost a panacea, fighting a number of diseases, creating an ideal figure and improving the condition of the skin and hair.

 The History of Tibetan Mushroom

 Kefir mushroom appeared so long ago that it’s difficult to name even the century when it happened.
 But one can say for sure that, like many useful things in our world, it was "born" due to negligence.
 The discovery of a fungal compound and its properties is attributed to Tibetan monks—hence one of the names of the fungus.
-It’s believed that certain lazy monks didn’t want to spend the time climbing to the mountain river and back, so they washed their pots for milk ripening in wherever they could find—in the ponds on the monastery grounds and in the barrels in which the rainwater was collected.
+It’s believed that certain lazy monks didn’t want to spend the time climbing to the mountain river and back, so they washed their pots for milk ripening wherever they could find—in the ponds on the monastery grounds and in the barrels in which the rainwater was collected.

-At some point the monks noticed that the yogurt, cooked in different containers, differed not only in taste, but also in consistency and in properties.
+At some point, the monks noticed that the yogurt, cooked in different containers, differed not only in taste but also in consistency and in properties.
 The one that was cooked in the un-washed pots was thicker, contained something that resembled clusters of wild grapes, and had a unique effect on the body.

 The monks, who consumed this food to normalize digestion, saw surprising effects.
 They concluded that the kefir mushroom had a purifying and restoring effect.
 The monks guessed that the symbiosis of milk bacteria contained in curdled milk reacted with microorganisms living in infertile water.
-And, in fact, this is the secret of the beneficial properties of the Tibetan mushroom.
+And, in fact, this is the secret to the beneficial properties of the Tibetan mushroom.

 Health Benefits of Kefir Mushroom